Skip to Content

 3. Effective June 23, 2003, the Texas Legislature allowed any participant enrolled in Texas ORP at any time before September 1, 1995 (without a service break), to receive the grandfathered 8.5 percent contribution rate.
 The Legislature considers an employee transferring from a non-Texas ORP, who has never enrolled in a Texas ORP, a new participant and only eligible for the lower contribution rate.

-4. Tax Deferred Account (TDA) – The TDA program is a voluntary 403(b) plan which provides an opportunity for employees to save pre-tax dollars from their salaries in addition to either TRS or ORP.
+4. Tax Deferred Account (TDA) – The TDA program is a voluntary 403(b) plan that provides an opportunity for employees to save pre-tax dollars from their salaries in addition to either TRS or ORP.
 There are no employer contributions under this program.
 A salary reduction agreement signed by the employee at any time of the year authorizes Texas State to send pre-tax salary amounts to a TDA with an approved carrier.

 A Roth 403(b) option is also available with most vendors.
 Contributions are after-tax; however, earnings are not taxed if certain conditions are met.

 The IRS determines the maximum allowable contribution.
-Only after an employee separates from service, dies, reaches 59 1/2 years of age, becomes disabled or qualifies for financial hardship may that employee make a withdrawal.
+Only after an employee separates from service, dies, reaches 59 1/2 years of age, becomes disabled, or qualifies for financial hardship may that employee make a withdrawal.
 Loans are permitted under certain conditions.

-6. Years of Service – Years of service include all prior service where an employee contributed to ORP, TRS or ERS retirement programs, as verified by each retirement system.
+6. Years of Service – Years of service include all prior service where an employee contributed to ORP, TRS, or ERS retirement programs, as verified by each retirement system.

-5. PROCEDURES FOR RETIREMENT
+4. PROCEDURES FOR RETIREMENT

+1. An employee must meet the minimum eligibility requirements listed on the TRS website to retire from Texas State under either ORP or TRS.
 Service is defined as any combination of creditable service as a member of TRS or the ORP in the state of Texas.

 3. A TRS employee should contact TRS four to six months prior to the date of retirement and submit a “Request for Estimate of Retirement Benefits” form (TRS18) or online through the member’s TRS account.
 Members must file an “Application of Service Retirement” form (TRS30) with TRS before the effective date of retirement, which is always the last day of the retirement month.
 If the form is received after retirement, payments may be delayed.

 4. The employee should contact Human Resources a minimum of 90 days in advance of retirement to complete necessary paperwork and insurance enrollment forms.
 Retiree insurance enrollment is open for 30 days after retirement (if applicable).
-See Section 06. for further information on retiree insurance eligibility and options.
+See Section 05. for further information on retiree insurance eligibility and options.

 5. Human Resources will notify University Advancement of new retirees.
-University Advancement will coordinate special privileges for retirees as outlined in UPPS No. 04.04.53, Honors and Benefits for Retired Faculty and Staff.
+University Advancement will coordinate special privileges for retirees, as outlined in UPPS No. 04.04.53, Honors and Benefits for Retired Faculty and Staff.

-6. The supervisor should initiate a “Separation Checklist” as required in UPPS No. 04.04.50, Separation of Employment and Interdepartmental Transfers.
+6. The supervisor should initiate a “Separation Checklist,” as required in UPPS No. 04.04.50, Separation of Employment and Interdepartmental Transfers.

-6. RETIREE INSURANCE ELIGIBILITY CRITERIA
+5. RETIREE INSURANCE ELIGIBILITY CRITERIA

 1. Retiree insurance eligibility requires that the employee meet one of the following criteria: